How can I move beyond job search sites

 Most people are going to end up looking for a job at some point in their life.
 It's either voluntary or involuntary.

 My job search coaching program is based on my professional career before I became a coach - in marketing and communications.
-There may be a million definitions of marketing, but for me, simple is best: marketing is the art and science of convincing someone that your product or service is the only possible choice they should make.
+There are a million definitions of marketing, but for me, simple is best: marketing is the art and science of convincing someone that your product or service is the only possible choice they should make.
+Make no mistake: you are that product.

 I've laid out the steps I generally take a client through.
 I say "generally" because I won't clobber you over the head with a particular step if you don't need it.
 The way I see it, if you are not getting job offers (the last step in my program) then we need to evaluate every step before it.
 How are you doing in the interview stage?
 If you are not convincing the employer that you are the only candidate for the job, then you won't get the job offer.